Federal Immigration Violations Defense Lawyer

 (1) at least $50 and not more than $250 for each such entry (or attempted entry); or

-(c) Marriage fraud Any individual who knowingly enters into a marriage for the purpose of evading any provision of the immigration laws shall be imprisoned for not more than 5 years, or fined not more than $250,000, or both.
+(c) Marriage fraud: Any individual who knowingly enters into a marriage for the purpose of evading any provision of the immigration laws shall be imprisoned for not more than five years, fined not more than $250,000, or both.

-(d) Immigration-related entrepreneurship fraud Any individual who knowingly establishes a commercial enterprise for the purpose of evading any provision of the immigration laws shall be imprisoned for not more than 5 years, fined in accordance with title 18, or both.
+(d) Immigration-related entrepreneurship fraud: Any individual who knowingly establishes a commercial enterprise for the purpose of evading any provision of the immigration laws shall be imprisoned for not more than five years, fined in accordance with Title 18, or both.
+Title 8 U.S. Code 1324 defines the crime of bringing in and harboring certain aliens.

 Avoiding a Conviction

-So, you definitely want to get an attorney who understands how the feds work; who understands what it takes to get a conviction for an immigration offense and what it takes to avoid going into custody for a long period of time.
-What I have you do if you're out of custody, we sit down and we talk with your family and go over everything related to the case.
+So, you definitely want to get an attorney who understands how the feds work, who understands what it takes to get a conviction for an immigration offense, and what it takes to avoid going into custody for a long period of time.
+What I have you do if you're out of custody is we sit down, and we talk with your family, and go over everything related to the case.

 If you're in custody, I will visit you wherever you're in custody.
-We'll talk about what the circumstances are, obviously get your version of events as to what happened and then I will speak to the prosecutor and then ultimately the Judge in a federal sentencing and try to get you out of custody as fast as possible, preserve whatever rights I can related to your immigration status.
-We will also consult an immigration attorney because they're going to want to weigh-in on it.
+We'll talk about the circumstances, obviously, and get your version of events.
+Then, I will speak to the prosecutor and, ultimately, the Judge in federal sentencing and strive to get you out of custody as fast as possible, preserving whatever rights I can relate to your immigration status.
+We will also consult an immigration attorney because they're going to want to weigh in on it.
+There's always a chance for a positive outcome, and we'll work tirelessly to achieve it.

-In my experience, the immigration laws and the prosecution of them ad how they deal with them are ever changing; meaning they are ever being altered and things are really in a state of flux where it's very difficult to really know how the immigration authorities, how the judges are going to deal with somebody who is in their immigration custody and wants to come into the United States, but has certain convictions and certain offenses.
+In my experience, immigration laws, their prosecution, and how they deal with them are ever-changing, meaning they are ever-altering.
+Things are really in a state of flux, and it's very difficult to really know how the immigration authorities and judges are going to deal with somebody who is in their immigration custody and wants to come into the United States but has certain convictions and certain offenses.

-The people that really see investigating these crimes is the Homeland Security.
-They are in charge of enforcing our immigration laws and now the way the political climate is related to illegal immigration, you have to be very careful because they're much more on the ball.
+Homeland Security is the agency that really investigates these crimes.
+They are in charge of enforcing our immigration laws.
+Now that the political climate is related to illegal immigration, you must be careful because they're much more on the ball.

 They're much more harsh when it comes to punishing people who are entering our country illegally.
 It really is a trickle-down effect.
-If the top authority, the President of the United States, the Congress are against illegal immigration and are on the warpath about it, obviously those people who are getting caught illegally entering the country are going to suffer the consequences.
+If the top authority, the President of the United States, the Congress is against illegal immigration and is on the warpath about it.
+Obviously, those people who are getting caught illegally entering the country are going to suffer the consequences.